MilenZapryanoff/MilenZapryanoff/README.md

 ### Hi there!
 My name is Milen 👋

-I am currently learning Java OOP.
+I am currently learning JAVA and working as IT Business analyst.
 So far I've collected the following certificates: